fluent-wallet/venus/README.md

 # Venus

-Venus is the mobile app for Fluent Wallet
+Venus is the mobile app for Fluent Wallet.